Whokaua21/Programs_Basic_to_me/README.md

-So my name is Kaua i'm learning program because i like code my english don't is very good but with time i improve some project i write portugues but not problem
+My name is Kauã
+i'm 16 year and my profession is Full Stack

+i'm Studyng to be a person better in life

-So see my project and my studeny
+So here is where i go put some project to my profession :)